ed-donner/alex/guides/4_researcher.md

 - The research should still complete and be stored

 ### "Invalid model identifier" or Bedrock errors
-- Ensure you've requested access to the OpenAI OSS models in us-west-2 (see Step 0)
+- Models are automatically enabled on first use - no manual activation needed
 - Check that your IAM role has Bedrock permissions (should be added by Terraform)
-- The models are ONLY available in us-west-2 but can be accessed from any region
+- The OSS models are ONLY available in us-west-2 but can be accessed from any region
-- Verify model access: Go to Bedrock console → Model access → Check status
+- Nova Pro models are available in multiple regions (us-east-1, us-west-2, eu-west-1, etc.)
+- The first invocation will automatically enable the model in your account
+- If you see access denied errors, verify IAM permissions allow `bedrock:InvokeModel` action

 ## Clean Up (Optional)